ligos/readablepassphrasegenerator/README.md

 ** Migration In Progress from Codeplex **

-The Wiki is being migrated from Codeplex.
+The Readme is being migrated from Codeplex.
 It's not quite working just yet.

 # Readable Passphrase Generator #